GripDay/gripday-docs/docs/support.md

 A: We offer managed cloud hosting as part of our commercial services.
 Contact sales@gripday.com for details.

 **Q: How do I backup my GripDay data?**
 A: GripDay includes automated backup capabilities.
-See our [Backup Guide](/deployment/backup) for detailed instructions.
+See our [Architecture Guide](/architecture/deployment) for deployment and backup strategies.

 ### Business Questions